 - Applicants must meet the general admission requirements for admission to the college.
-The applicant must be: - a. graduate from an accredited high school or - b. holder of a GED (battery score average equal to or greater than 450). - 2.
-Students who do not place into college level English on the placement test will be required to take developmental courses. - 3.
-Applicants must have completed one unit of high school Biology with a grade of "C" or better. - Students who do not place above Algebra I (MTH 03) and into Algebra II (MTH 04) or higher on the placement test will be required to take developmental courses. - 5.
-Applicants must have a cumulative scholastic or collegiate GPA of 2.0 based on at least 12 credit hours of college credit. - 6.
-Students must complete required evaluative tests administered at Virginia Western. - Applicants must attend a personal interview demonstrating satisfactory oral and written communication skills, if required.
+The applicant must be: - a. graduate from an accredited high school or - b. holder of a GED (battery score average equal to or greater than 450).

+- 2. Students who do not place into college level English on the placement test will be required to take developmental courses. - 3.
+Applicants must have completed one unit of high school Biology with a grade of "C" or better. - 4.
+Applicants must have completed one unit of high school Algebra I with a grade of "C: or better.
+Students who have not completed Algebra I in high school with a grade of "C" or better will be required to take the placement test.
+Students who do not place above Algebra I (MTH 3) and into Algebra II (MTH 4) or higher on the placement test will be required to take developmental courses. - Applicants must have a cumulative high school or collegiate GPA of 2.0 based on at least 12 credit hours of college credit in a 12-month time frame.
+The GPA is determined at the end of fall semester prior to admission. - 6.
+Students must complete required evaluative tests administered at Virginia Western. - 7.
+Applicants must attend a personal interview demonstrating satisfactory oral and written communication skills, if required.
 Recommended high school elective course is Chemistry.